ncatlab/nlab-content/pages/20400.md

 \Gamma \vdash A \lt\!\!:\;B}
 {\Gamma \vdash t \Vdash B}$$

 So $\approx$ gives us subsumptions in both directions.
+Extensionally equal types denote the same PER.

-Thus, the semantic judgments in the strict sense are regular subobjects defined in a convenient way so that they have an element if and only if they're basically $\top$. $\approx$ is itself a semantic judgment.
+Thus, the semantic judgments in the strict sense are regular subobjects defined in a convenient way so that they're inhabited if and only if they're basically $\top$. $\approx$ is itself a semantic judgment.
 Also:

 $$(A \approx B) \approx (A \sqsubseteq B \wedge B \sqsubseteq A)$$